- Reference Number: HEY-163/2018

 What happens afterwards?

 After the operation you will go to the recovery suite for a period of time to ensure that you have recovered from the anaesthetic.
 Following your recovery, you will be transferred back to the ward.
-It is normal to feel tired after an anaesthetic and it is advisable to remain in bed and rest until the effects have worn off fully.
+It is normal to feel tired after an anaesthetic and it is advisable to remain in bed and rest and until the effects have worn off fully.

-The type of surgery you have had will affect your length of stay, but it would be expected that you will be able to go home after 24 – 48 hours of your operation, unless further treatment is required.
+The type of surgery you have had will affect your length of stay, but it would be expected that you may be able to go home after 24 – 48 hours of your operation, unless further treatment is required.

 You are likely to be in plaster cast for at least six weeks and up to twelve weeks depending on the type of fracture.